 If we fail to meet our responsibilities, but you meet all yours, we will not ask you to pay back all of an overpayment caused by our failure.
-Usually you have to dispute recovery of an overpayment within 3 months from the date of:
+If we do ask you to pay back the overpayment in these circumstances, then you can challenge this decision.
+More detailed guidance can be found in our leaflet What happens if we've paid you too much tax credit?
+(COP26).
+You can get a copy of this leaflet: